Nessvah/natours/README.md

 # Natours

 A fully responsive and beautiful webpage for a tours company created with only HTML and CSS (SCSS).
+There are some optimizations awaiting to be implemented to this project in JavaScript.
+See **Future Optimizations** below for more information.

 ## Demo